 [Back to the Top]

-How to Enter
+How To Enter

-We ask that the synopsis be around 1,000 words (max: 1,250 words) and include the following sub-headings (when applicable):
+On the entry form, be sure to include a thorough synopsis explaining the purpose and scope of your project.
+We ask that the synopsis be at least 1,000 words (max: 1,250 words) and include the following sub-headings (when applicable):

 - Strategy and tactics